A diamond in the rough

 Ok, VERY rough.
 Lots to do in 8 months, but I'm looking forward to the first release!

 Canonical says that Ubuntu 13.10 will include "a complete entry-level smartphone experience" when it ships in October.
 Anyone brave enough to try out the Ubuntu Touch Developer Preview, however, will quickly discover that the current incarnation of Ubuntu for phones and tablets offers considerably less than that.
-When it shipped …
+When it …

 Ok, VERY rough.
 Lots to do in 8 months, but I'm looking forward to the first release!